CSAILVision/unifiedparsing/README.md

 [From left to right (inference results): scene classification, and object, part, material, and texture parsing]

 ## Highlights
-- Classify scene and parse objects, parts, materials and textures as a single and efficient forward.
+- Classify scene and parse objects, parts, materials and textures at a single and efficient forward.

 - Use Precise RoI Pooling (PrRoIPooling) instead of Adaptive Pooling for Pyramid Pooling Module (PPM).
 See [Acquisition of Localization Confidence for Accurate Object Detection](https://arxiv.org/abs/1807.11590) paper for details about PrRoIPooling and [github page](https://github.com/vacancy/PreciseRoIPooling) for implementation details.